AkseliManninen/Games-Python/README.md

-# Games created using PyGame
+# Python games using PyGame